Breno30/scalable-wordpress/docs/public-private-networking.md

 and WordPress packages without allowing the internet to initiate a connection to that instance.

+Administrative shell access uses AWS Systems Manager Session Manager.
+The instances do not require SSH keys, public IP addresses, or an inbound port 22 rule.

 ## Step 3: Keep the database isolated

 The database subnets (`10.0.11.0/24` and `10.0.12.0/24`) have no default route